dcsil/PropertySense/product_research/competitor_cuj.md

 ## 🎯 Goal

-As a **Canadian homeowner considering selling my 3-bedroom house**, I want to **get an accurate current valuation of my property using available online tools**, so that I can **understand my home's market value and determine realistic pricing expectations before making selling decisions**.
+As a **Canadian homeowner considering selling my property**, I want to **get an accurate current valuation of my property using available online tools**, so that I can **understand my home's market value and determine realistic pricing expectations before making selling decisions**.

 ## 🧰 Tools Used